daormar/debasher/doc/design_doc_resident.md

      line first and `CLOSE` last, are daemons, and are abandoned after a bounded wait if their peer is down and the pipe is full; the reopen-after-EOF machinery of `Supervisor` is gone.
-The engine suite has 152 tests (the new ones fail on the previous code where they can) and was repeated 15 times without a failure; the real run is the one described in point 5.
+The engine suite has 152 tests (the new ones fail on the previous code where they can) and was repeated 15 times without a failure; the real run is the one described in section 5.
   3. The input log written at arrival, positions, recovery, pruning and the checkpoint schema (G3, G4, G6). **Done 2026-09-20.** Split into three pieces (agreed 2026-09-20):
      - 3.1 The log as a component, `_InputLog`, not used by `FBPProcess` yet. **Done 2026-09-20**: